top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 There was an exisitng solution from 2016.
 We had a look into the old software, one step of them was quite similar to ours: They based their obstacle detection on the colors of the obstacles, therefore they also did their processing in the HSV color space as we did.
 In section
 TO DO!!!!!
 you can find the reason why it's better to do color processing in the HSV space.
-Because we implemted our solution from scratch and didn't base on any work they did, probably you won't find any futher similarites.
+Because we implemted our solution from scratch and didn't base on any work they did, probably you won't find any further similarites.
 The reason for implementing our own code from scratch can be found in the next section [Opprtunity](#saviors-final-opportunity).
 The solution from the year before was operated on the normal camera image and tried to find the contour of the object whereas we are using a very different approach as you can see in section
 TO DO!!!!!

 ### Opportunity {#saviors-final-opportunity}